tj/should.js/Readme.md

+# Repo was moved to own organization.
+See https://github.com/shouldjs/should.js.

 # should.js

 _should_ is an expressive, readable, test framework agnostic, assertion library.
 Main goals of this library __to be expressive__ and __to be helpful__.
 It keeps your test code clean, and your error messages helpful.